C-Kessler/sdrdm-flowchem-B2/specifications/FlowProcess.md

   - Dataverse: pyDaRUS.Process.method_parameters.value
 - __manufacturer__
   - Type: string
-  - Descriptions: Name of the manufacturer of the device
+  - Description: Name of the manufacturer of the device

 ### InputParameter